History of Georgia (country): Margvelashvili presidency (2013–2018)

-Zurabishvili presidency (2018-)
+Zurabishvili presidency (2018–)

-In November 2018, Salome Zurabishvili won Georgia's presidential election, becoming the first woman to hold the office.
+In November 2018, Salome Zourabichvili won Georgia's presidential election, becoming the first woman to hold the office.
 She was backed by the ruling Georgian Dream party.
 However, the new constitution made the role of president largely ceremonial.
 It was the last direct election of a Georgian president, as the country switched to a parliamentary system.

 On 31 October 2020, the ruling Georgian Dream, led by Bidzina Ivanishvili, secured over 48% of votes in the parliamentary election.
 It gave the party the right to form the country's next government and continue governing alone.
 The opposition made accusations of fraud, which the Georgian Dream denied.
 Thousands of people gathered outside the Central Election Commission to demand a new vote.